 The proposed project would not require or result in the construction of new storm water drainage facilities or the expansion of existing facilities; therefore, no significant environmental damage would result from the construction of such facilities.
-The project will not require significant alterations to existing electric power, natural gas, or telecommunications facilities.
+Current land drainage will not change, any leveling of land or drainage changes must comply with Chapter 15.700 of the Glenn County Code, as well as State and Federal regulations.
+Previously established Mitigation Measures H & WQ-1 has been established based upon Central Valley Regional Water Quality Control Boards comments dated December 3, 2020.
+The project will not require alterations existing electric power. natural significant to telecommunications facilities.
 It is concluded there will be a less than significant impact as a result of this project.